 - Researching Legislative History and Intent

 - A step-by-step guide to doing legislative history research on Texas statutes and bills from the Legislative Reference Library of Texas, the research and reference service of the Texas Legislature.

 - Texas Legislative Information and Resources PDF document

 - Prepared by the Research Staff of the Texas Legislative Council.
-Link to current PDF, and additional resources, available from Legislative Reference.
+Link to current PDF document, and additional resources, available from Legislative Reference.

 - Guide to Texas Legislative History